itz-me-zappex/flux/README.md

 As daemon does not parse config on a go, you need to restart daemon with `--hot` option after config file editing to make it handle already opened windows immediately after start.

 ### Alternative way to mute process audio on unfocus for Pipewire with Wireplumber
-This way should be faster and simplier, than using `pactl` tool with a bunch of logic as daemon does in case with `mute` config key.
+This way should be faster and simplier, than using `pactl` tool with a bunch of logic as daemon does in case with `unfocus-mute` config key.

 But, `wpctl` tool does not mute processes which run in sandbox with PID namespaces (e.g. Firejail), and will not work without Wireplumber, so it is not applicable on Pulseaudio setups too.